Marco A. Hernandez: Federal judicial nominations

 In January 2008, Hernandez was one of three candidates recommended by a six-member judicial selection committee to replace Garr King on the United States District Court for the District of Oregon.
 President George W. Bush selected Hernandez to fill the vacancy on the District Court of Oregon and submitted his nomination on July 23, 2008.
-Senators Gordon H. Smith and Ron Wyden supported the nomination, but it was made with less than six months remaining in the Bush Presidency.
+Senators Gordon H. Smith and Ron Wyden supported the nomination, but it was made with less than six months remaining in the Bush presidency.
 The nomination was not acted upon by the 110th Congress and was thus returned.
 Republican Gordon Smith was narrowly defeated for re-election in 2008, and newly elected President Barack Obama restarted the judicial selection process for the District of Oregon.
 Democrat Ron Wyden recommended Hernandez in addition to five other candidates selected by a thirteen-member judicial selection committee.
 On July 14, 2010, Obama renominated Hernandez to replace Garr King.
 He is one of few people to be nominated to the federal bench by presidents from two different political parties.
 The Senate again failed to act on Hernandez's nomination, and President Obama nominated Hernandez again in January 2011.
 On February 7, 2011, the Senate unanimously confirmed Hernandez as the newest judge for the District of Oregon, and he received his commission on February 9.
-He became Chief Judge on December 23, 2019.
+He became chief judge on December 23, 2019 and served until January 1, 2024, when he was succeeded by Judge Michael J. McShane.
+He assumed senior status on August 21, 2024.